 After deactivation, Corrective Steering Function (CSF) may be active with the aim at accustoming the driver to execute the lateral control task by gradually reducing lateral support.

-Notwithstanding both paragraphs above, any other safety system delivering longitudinal or lateral support in accident-prone situations (e.g. Advanced Emergency Braking System (AEBS), Electronic Stability Control (ESC), Brake Assist System (BAS), Emergency Steering Function (ESF)) shall not be deactivated in case of deactivation of ALKS.
+Notwithstanding both paragraphs above, any other safety system delivering longitudinal or lateral support in accident-prone situations (e.g. Advanced Emergency Braking System (AEBS), Electronic Stability Control (ESC), Brake Assist System (BAS) or Emergency Steering Function (ESF)) shall not be deactivated in case of deactivation of ALKS.

 - 2.4.7.
-Any deactivation shall be indicated to the driver as defined in paragraph 2.8.1.1. - 2.4.8.
+Any deactivation shall be indicated to the driver as defined in paragraph 2.8.2.3. - 2.4.8.
 System override - 2.4.8.1.
 A driver input to the steering control shall override the lateral control function of the system when the input exceeds a reasonable threshold designed to prevent unintentional override.

-This threshold shall include a specified force and duration and shall vary depending on parameters that include criteria used for driver attentiveness.
-These thresholds shall be declared to the Technical Service during the assessment according to Annex X [CEL].
+This threshold shall include a specified force and duration and shall vary depending on parameters that include criteria used for driver attentiveness as defined in paragraph 2.6.3.

+These thresholds and the rational for any variation shall be demonstrated to the Technical Service during the assessment according to Annex X [CEL].